Real Unión: History

 On 11 November 2008, in the 2008–09 Copa del Rey against Real Madrid, Real Unión lost 3–4 at the Santiago Bernabéu, but secured a famous aggregate victory following a 3–2 home victory in the first leg (away goals rule).
 It was the first time in history that Real Madrid were eliminated by a Segunda División B team at home.

-The club finally returned to the Segunda División in 2009 after a 44-year absence, successively defeating CE Sabadell FC (2–1 aggregate) and AD Alcorcón (3–1) in the 2008–09 promotion play-offs.
+The club finally returned to the Segunda División in 2009 after a 44-year absence, successively defeating Sabadell (2–1 aggregate) and Alcorcón (3–1) in the 2008–09 promotion play-offs.
 However, it would be a short-lived return, as the team was immediately relegated, after ranking 21st.